marlo96/Cloud_server/README.md

 sudo reboot

 Now the server is setup properly and secure.
-We can modify the script now with our details (server ip, port, username, password, home folder location i.e /home/customhomedir/main) and is ready to go
+We can modify the script now with our details (server ip, port, username, password) by using config.py and is ready to go
 Have fun